Wacky-Mole/RareMagicPortal/README.md

 ### YML (config/Portal_Names/*.yml)
   * > *The mod will auto generate default data into each yml named after your current world **upon getting close to ANY portal.***
+  * > Free_Passage, TeleportAnything, AdditionalProhibitItems, Admin_only_Access may have to be manually edited if you changed settings after setting up portals!
 ```
   Demo_Portal_Name:
     Portal_Crystal_Cost:
-      Red: 1
+      Red: 0
       Green: 0
       Blue: 0
       Purple: 0
       Tan: 0
       Gold: 1
+      Yellow: 1
+      Cyan: 0
+      Orange: 0
+      White: 0
+      Black: 0
     Portal_Key:
-      Red: true
+      Red: false
       Green: false
       Blue: false
       Purple: false
       Tan: false
       Gold: true
+      Yellow: true
+      Cyan: false
+      Orange: false
+      White: false
+      Black: false
     Free_Passage: false  - No Crystal or Key requirement
     TeleportAnything: false  - Portal allows you to Teleport Anything
     AdditionalProhibitItems: -- Additional items restricted at this portal or [Stone, Wood]
     - Stone
     - Wood
-    BiomeColor: skip - this doesn't do anything - does update though
+    BiomeColor: skip - this doesn't do much
     SpecialMode: 0  - nothing
-    AllowedUsers: [] - Only the players in this list will be allowed to go here - manual add only
+    AllowedUsers: [] - Only the players in this list will be allowed to go here - manual add only, [WackaMole, Player2] - Empty allows all
     Admin_only_Access: false -- Only admins

 ```